NoahZinsmeister/ERC-1484/README.md

 - `Associated Address`: An Ethereum address publicly associated with an `Identity`.
 In order for an address to become an `Associated Address` for ab `Identity`, the `Identity` must produce a signed message from the candidate address indicating intent to associate itself with the `Identity`, as well as a signed message from an existing `Associated Address` indicating the same. `Identity` can remove an `Associated Address` by producing a signed message indicating intent to disassociate itself from the `Identity`.

-- `Provider`: An Ethereum address (typically but not always a smart contract) authorized to add and remove `Resolvers` and `Associated Addresses` from the `Identities` of users who have authorized the `Provider` to act on their behalf.
+- `Provider`: An Ethereum address (typically but not by definition a smart contract) authorized to add and remove `Resolvers` and `Associated Addresses` from the `Identities` of users who have authorized the `Provider` to act on their behalf.

 - `Resolver`: A smart contract containing arbitrary information pertaining to user's `Identity`.
 A resolver may implement any identity standard, such as `ERC 725`, or may consist of a smart contract leveraging or declaring identifying information about `Identities`.
 These could include financial dApps, social media dApps, etc.